Lightning-AI/pytorch-lightning/docs/source/ecosystem/flash.rst

 Lightning Flash
 ===============

-`Lightning Flash <https://lightning-flash.readthedocs.io/en/latest/>`_ is a high-level deep learning framework for fast prototyping, baselining, finetuning and solving deep learning problems.
+`Lightning Flash <https://lightning-flash.readthedocs.io/en/latest/>`_ is a high-level deep learning framework for fast prototyping, baselining, fine-tuning, and solving deep learning problems.
 Flash makes complex AI recipes for over 15 tasks across 7 data domains accessible to all.
-It is built for beginners with a simple API that requires very little deep learning background, and for data scientists, Kagglers, applied ML practitioners and deep learning researchers that want a quick way to get a deep learning baseline with advanced features PyTorch Lightning offers.
+It is built for beginners with a simple API that requires very little deep learning background, and for data scientists, Kagglers, applied ML practitioners, and deep learning researchers that want a quick way to get a deep learning baseline with advanced features PyTorch Lightning offers.

 .. code-block:: bash